LuiseQuoss/ebvcube/cran-comments.md

 * This is a new release.

 ## Last CRAN feedback
-- Internet check done poorly (CRAN policy violation)
+- Internet check done wrong

 ## FIX
-- checking the internet using curl::has_internet and additional check for the data portal website not suppressing the error message from base::url
+- checking the internet using curl::has_internet and additional check for the data portal website